ehetherington/libtinylogger/guide/examples.md

 ### formats.c
 A sampler of the available formats.

-Along with the expected single line formats, the Json and XML structured formats are shown.
+Along with the expected single line formats, the JSON and XML structured formats are shown.

 It also demonstrates the elapsed time format.
 The elapsed time may be reset.